English Exit Test

 Wednesday, May 17, 2017 from 8:30am – 12:30pm

 ALL STUDENTS REGISTERED FOR THE ENGLISH EXIT TEST WILL RECEIVE A CONFIRMATION LETTER A COUPLE OF WEEKS PRIOR TO THE TEST.
-YOU MUST PRINT THIS CONFIRMATION LETTER PRIOR TO ARRIVING TO THE COLLEGE THE DAY OF THE TEST TO RECEIVE ADMITTANCE TO THE ENGLISH EXIT TEST.
+YOU MUST PRINT THIS CONFIRMATION LETTER PRIOR TO ARRIVING TO THE COLLEGE THE DAY OF THE TEST TO RECEIVE ADMITTANCE TO THIS TEST.

 If you have not accessed your portal recently or do not remember your password, you will need to contact the Computer Help Desk for assistance.
 Please read the confirmation letter thoroughly, print it and bring it with you to the test.